 The Settings options can be different depending on which device you’re using, but they all do similar things.

 Applications or Apps

-One of the great things with touchscreen computers is how easy it is to get software for particular tasks.
+One of the great things with touchscreen devices is how easy it is to get software for particular tasks.
 These software programs are called applications, or apps for short.

 Apps - short for applications - are programs that you can install or delete from your device.
-Your device will probably have apps that come with the device and you don't need to install them.
+Your device will have certain important apps that come with the device so you don't need to install them yourself.
 On your device, you'll find such apps as Calendar, Contacts, Maps, Clock and others.
 You don't need to pay for them and they're ready to be used right away.

-You can also get apps to play games, connect with people you know, edit pictures and probably every other task you can think of to do on a computer.
+You can also get apps to play games, connect with people you know, edit pictures and probably every other task you can think of to do on a smart device.
 Such apps aren't always free and you'll need to be careful before installing an app.

 How to get apps